cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 ### ELB (managed service)
 - spread load across multiple downstream services
-- expose a single point of access (DNS) to your ap
+- expose a single point of access (DNS) to your app
 - allows you to seamlessly handle failures of downstream instances
 - accomplished helath checks to your instances
 - provide SSL termination for website